areebsayyed/fridayBOT/README.md

 ## 🧪 Testing and Debugging

-- **Test All Functions:** Ensure all functions such as starting/stopping scripts, Bluetooth toggling, volume control, and Git operations work as expected.
+- **Test All Functions:** Ensure all functions such as starting/stopping scripts, Bluetooth toggling, volume control, Git operations, and screenshot capturing work as expected.
 - **Check Logs:** Review logs in the Terminal to troubleshoot any issues.

 ---